It’s difficult for a business to stand out in a competitive market.

 It’s not easy to make a name for yourself when competing with big brands like McDonald’s, Burger King, Taco Bell, and Subway.

-But Five Guys Burger and Fries found a way to not only compete but to establish its popular brand.
+But Five Guys Burger and Fries found a way to compete and establish its popular brand.

 The market leaders in the fast-food industry are known for their cheap menu items.
 It would have been difficult for a new competitor to compete on price alone.